gilch/hissp/docs/lissp_quickstart.rst

    ':?'

-   ;;;; Simple Reader Macros
+   ;;;; Simple Parse-Time Macros

-   ;; Reader macros are metaprograms to abbreviate Hissp and don't ;; represent it directly.
-They apply to the next parsed Hissp object ;; at read time, before the Hissp compiler sees it, and thus before ;; they are compiled and evaluated.
-They end in # except for a few ;; builtins-- ' ! ` , ,@
+   ;; Parse-time macros are metaprograms to abbreviate Hissp and don't ;; represent it directly.
+They apply to the next parsed Hissp object ;; before the Hissp compiler sees it, and thus before they are ;; compiled and evaluated.
+They end in # except for a few builtins:
+   ;; ' ! ` , ,@

    ;;; Quote

-   ;; The ' reader macro is simply an abbreviation for the quote special form.
+   ;; The ' parse-time macro is simply an abbreviation for the quote special form.

    #> 'x                                  ;(quote x).
 Symbols are just quoted identifiers!
    >>> 'x'